COGS108/Overview/COGS108-Syllabus.md

 ## Difficult life situations

 Sometimes life outside of academia can be difficult.
-Please [email me](mailto:jfleischer@ucsd.edu] or [come to office hours]() if stuff outside the classroom prevents you from doing well inside it.
+Please [email me](mailto:jfleischer@ucsd.edu) or [come to office hours](https://calendar.google.com/calendar/selfsched?sstoken=UUFzQ2RXR3dOVnZwfGRlZmF1bHR8Nzg4NGE1Yzc1NmM0NGJlNzUyZmNjMzgxNGUzYWQ1NzM) if stuff outside the classroom prevents you from doing well inside it.
 I can often refer you on to the help you need.

 If you don't have the most essential resources required to thrive as a student, please contact [UCSD Basic Needs](https://basicneeds.ucsd.edu) who can help you access nutritious food and stable housing, and help you seek the means to reach financial wellness.